"A strange but fascinating mixture of the ancient and the modern.

 As a town, Saxmundham has, throughout its history, played two overlapping roles.
 The first is that of market town and “service centre” for the surrounding – mainly agricultural – area.
 The second role is that of transport hub or link – for centuries, Saxmundham has been an important staging post on the Ipswich to Lowestoft road, as a “thoroughfare town” with coaching houses and inns and places of good entertainment.

-As to the market, Saxmundham’s Charter dates back to 1272, with a grant from Edward I of market and fair to John de Ramseye.
+As to the market, Saxmundham’s Charter dates back to 1272, with a grant from Henry III of market and fair to John de Ramseye.
 This was not the only grant of such charter – in 1311 there was also a Grant of market and fair to Thomas de Verley “to be held on 7 acres in Saxmundham on Ascension Day”, and in 1348, a Grant of fair to Sir John Wingfield to be held on Hurts Hall Manor.
 (See Suffolk Heritage website here).
 The town grew up around its market, whose “place” was probably much larger than the present Market Place, until the buildings on its east side became permanent structures.

 Saxmundham boasted a fine livestock market until 1977.
 Even with attempts to revive it, today’s weekly Wednesday market offers but a faint reminder of earlier times.
 And while Lambsale Meadow performs an essential function today as the site of a doctor’s surgery, its name also evokes a not-so-distant past when fairs and markets played a major role in Saxmundham’s life.